Tag Archives: grief

 Catrina And Catbells

 The morning she died, my manager had received a call to say that not one of the eight male carers I had trained for the past three months was available to assist Arnold, a ninety year old gentleman with Parkinsons disease.
-So I had to go straight from Katrina to assist Arnold.
+So I had to go straight from Catrina to assist Arnold.
 I was exhausted after being awake all night.
 But you just had to carry on.
 There was not time to grieve.

 ill.jpgPenny, our most experienced carer had come down with a cold just after Abigail’s death, so she had not been involved with Catrina’s care.
 We were all concentrating on Catrina so much, none of us had stopped to think about how many days of work Penny had missed.
 Penny had been sending us text messages to encourage us, because she knew we were in a very demanding situation and that emotions were wrought.